What is it?

-The surgery itself is done under general anaesthetic when you’re asleep.
+- The surgery itself is done under general anesthetic when you’re asleep.
 As it’s all done inside your mouth, you won’t have any visible scars on your skin.

 Matilda underwent jaw surgery when she was 18, and shared her journey with the Channel 4 show Embarrassing Bodies.
 Warning: Please be advised that extremely graphic shots of this surgery are featured between 3:15-5:35 which many viewers will find disturbing.
 If you’re nervous about surgery, you may find the before and after interviews helpful, but we’d advise you avoid the middle part of the video.